CodeYourFuture/CYF-Workshops/git-day-1/README.md

 3. Use `pwd` in your terminal to check you're in the right place.

-### Whole group discussion/demo 🧵 🗣️
+### Group discussion/demo 🧵 🗣️

-- Whole class discussion/demo
+- Group discussion/demo
 - ⏲️ 5 mins
 - A volunteer will need to facilitate this section